-- To fry Vade take oil in a kadhai or heavy bottom pan, the oil should be around 2-3 inches, don't fill the kadhai with too much oil.
+- To fry Vade, take oil in a kadhai or heavy bottom pan.
+Don't fill kadhai with too much oil, it should be around 2-3 inches.Oil to fry Dahi Vada

 - Drop a small ball of batter in oil, it should sizzle and slowly rise on top.
-The batter is ready to fry.
+The oil is ready to fry.
 Keep the flame on medium.

-- Drop small balls of batter in oil and fry till light golden brown.
+- Drop small lime balls of batter in oil and fry till light golden brown.

-- In a bowl take curd/yogurt add sugar, salt, roasted cumin powder, red chili powder chaat masala and beat nicely.
+- In a bowl take curd/yogurt add 1 tsp sugar, salt as per taste, ½ tsp roasted cumin powder, red chili powder as required, ¼ tsp chaat masala and beat it nicely.
 Add little water if the yogurt is thick.

-- Soak the vadas for 15-20 minutes, after that take one vada, squeeze lightly vada to strain water and dip in yogurt.
-Likewise, dip all the vade in water.
+- Soak vada for 15-20 minutes, after that take one vada, squeeze vada lightly to strain water and dip in yogurt.
+Repeat for the number of vada you want to make.

-- Chill in refrigerator for some more time or till serving.
+- Top with more yogurt.
+Chill in refrigerator for some more time or till serving.

-- While serving, take 2-3 vada in a bowl, top with tamarind chutney, green chutney, roasted cumin and red chili powder.
+- Before serving take 2-3 Vada in a bowl, top with tamarind chutney, green chutney, roasted cumin and red chili powder.

 - Enjoy the chilled Dahi vade!!

 So, if you struggle making soft and fluffy vadas, then do try my way, with all the tips and tricks.